 Vienna is a city of music, with more orchestras and daily concerts than Emperor Franz Joseph had titles (and he had a lot of titles).
 Even so, June offers up a few particularly excellent opportunities…

-- The Donauinselfest (June 26-28) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
+- The Donauinselfest (postponed to September in 2020) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
 And it’s free, too

 - If jazz is more your thing, then the Vienna Jazz Festival starts on June 25 and continues through to July 11.
 It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of jazz history.
 Paolo Conte and Beth Hart are already slated for 2020